nervosnetwork/docs.nervos.org/website/docs/tech-explanation/cell-deps.md

 # Cell_deps

-`Cell_deps` allows scripts in the transaction to access referenced live Cells.
+`Cell_deps` allows Scripts in the transaction to access referenced Live Cells.
 Cells listed here are all live and read-only.

 `Cell_deps` includes a `dep_type` field to differentiate the normal Cells, which directly provide the code, and the `dep_groups` expanded to its members inside `cell_deps`.